 Children need a consistent and certain approach from all members of staff.
 We aim for the children to understand that every behaviour has a consequence and our standard approach to all behaviour ensures a fair approach.
-All behaviours are referred back to our three school rules; safe, ready, respectful.
+All behaviours are referred back to our three school rules; Safe, Ready, Respectful.

 We understand that children will make mistakes and demonstrate wrong choices of behaviour either intentionally or not, however we recognise that safeguarding action may need to be taken to protect children from abuse from other children as well as by adults.
 We work actively to prevent sexual harassment, online sexual abuse and sexual violence through our PSHE and RSE curriculum.
-Please refer to our Child Protection and Safeguarding Policy (section 7: Child on child abuse) and Online Safety Policy on.
+Please refer to our Child Protection and Safeguarding Policy and Online Safety Policy on.
 Both can be found on the school website.